 The MGA's anticipated initial costs in this category include engaging a consultant to conduct a data management assessment and develop a data management plan that is based upon the monitoring protocols outlined in Section 3 and leverages the existing data management efforts of the member agencies.
-Ongoing costs in this category includes maintaining a data management system (DMS) that provides necessary functions and capabilities for data, such as: input, organization, storage, accessibility; quality assurance/quality control; security and redundancy; report outputs; and data sharing.
+Ongoing costs in this category include maintaining a data management system (DMS) that provides necessary functions and capabilities for data, such as: input, organization, storage, accessibility; quality assurance/quality control; security and redundancy; report outputs; and data sharing.

-The City of Santa Cruz and Soquel Creek Water District Groundwater utilize a data management system (DMS) based upon the commercial software platform Water Information Systems by KISTERS (WISKI).
+SCWD and SqCWD utilize a data management system (DMS) based upon the commercial software platform Water Information Systems by KISTERS (WISKI).
 This DMS is used for management and analyses of groundwater elevation, groundwater quality, groundwater extractions, streamflow, precipitation / weather data.
 For data management consistency, it is anticipated the MGA will also use WISKI as its principal data management platform.
 The platform options will be evaluated further.
 The anticipated MGA costs for data management are presented in Table 5-1.
 Costs include software purchase and license, set-up and configuration, software annual support and maintenance.